2019-2020 Vincent C. LaGuardia, Jr. Conducting Competition

-- Applicant should be conductor-in-training or student conductor, and not yet regularly employed in the conducting field.
+- Applicant should be a conductor-in-training or student conductor, and not yet regularly employed in the conducting field.

-- Entry in this competition constitutes the contestant’s authorization to use his or her name, photographs and biographical information for publicity purposes.
+- Entry in this competition constitutes the contestant’s authorization to use their name, photograph(s) and biographical information for publicity purposes.

-- The Arapahoe Philharmonic reserves the right to dismiss any applicant if his or her application is found to be ineligible or misleading in any way.
+- The Arapahoe Philharmonic reserves the right to dismiss any applicant if the application is found to be ineligible or misleading in any way.
 Such disqualification may be made at any time, up to and including the date of the scheduled performance.
 A disqualified applicant will forfeit the conducting experience and prize and no refund of fees or expenses will be given.
 The Arapahoe Philharmonic will have sole discretion to award the prize and the opportunity to conduct the orchestra to an alternate candidate.

 - Current Arapahoe Philharmonic members and staff, and their families, are not eligible to apply.

 First Place Winner’s Obligations

-- The First Place winner will conduct the Arapahoe Philharmonic in a work selected by the Music Director, on the Saturday, March 10, 2018 concert beginning at 7:30 p.m.
+- The First Place winner will conduct the Arapahoe Philharmonic in a work or works selected by the Music Director, on the Friday, December 13, 2019 concert beginning at 7:30 p.m.
 Two recordings of the concert will be made: one from the audience perspective and one from the musicians’ point of view.
 These recordings become the property of the Arapahoe Philharmonic.
 The winner will receive copies of both.

-- The First Place winner is required to attend and lead rehearsals of the selected work, on Tuesday, March 6, 2018, and Friday, March 9, 2018, in addition to the concert.
+- The First Place winner is required to attend and lead rehearsals of the selected work or works, on Tuesday, December 10, 2019, and Thursday, December 12, 2019, in addition to the concert.
 Rehearsals run from 7:30–10 p.m.

 - If the First Place winner is unable to perform or rehearse with the orchestra, a runner-up may be asked to appear as the guest conductor.
 The original winner will forfeit the conducting experience and prize.
-Extenuating or emergency circumstances will be considered by the Arapahoe Philharmonic.
+Extenuating or emergency circumstances will be considered.